amulheirn/fn-location-loader/README.md

 ## Notes
 This software is supplied as-is and with no warranty or support.

-The software will not create a location if one of the same name still exists.# fn-location-loader
+The software will not create a location if one of the same name still exists.